pytroll/pyresample/docs/source/geo_def.rst

    radius: [5326849.0625, 5326849.0625]

  circle_2:
-   description: Another example of using circle
+   area_id: ease_sh
-   units: meters
+   description: Another example of finding an area definition using center, pixel_size, and radius
    projection:
      a: 6371228.0
      units: m